candicodeit/personal-goals/README.md

 _#me_
 - [ ] Experiment with "Laser" tactics from [Make Time: How to Focus on What Matters Every Day](https://www.goodreads.com/book/show/37880811-make-time)
+  * close all tabs at the end of the day
+  * avoid time craters
+		* slack
+		* gmail
+		* google sheets
+	* make your highlight w/baby steps
+	* make a random list
 - [ ] Meditate at least once a day
   - [x] Mon: 1
   - [ ] Tue: